| Yet again folks,

 that let me down, not least because we had re-honed the sleeve,

+no doubt increasing the bore by a small amount.
 Nevertheless, it was time to make my own ring, matched to

 the sleeve in my particular engine.
 Andrew has agreed to reveal